 - A Baptist church may be socially conservative or socially liberal

-- A Baptist church may be historically African-American, majority Caucasian, or racial diverse
+- A Baptist church may be historically African-American, majority Caucasian, or racially diverse

-Like other denominations, there has always been tension, and therefore competition and rivalry, within the Baptist tradition.
+Like other denominations, there has always been tension and competition, and rivalry within the Baptist tradition.
 The Baptist tradition is one of the most diverse branches of Protestant Christianity.

 Key term | believers baptism: In contrast to infant baptism, “believers baptism” describes the conviction that a person should be a professing Christian to be baptized.
 The Baptist tradition doesn’t suggest an exact age that a child can, or should be, baptized, but it is considered when the child is able, willing, and desirous to participate.

 Brothers and sisters in competition?
-A Baptist church may want to be “first” in a particular location to demonstrate the strength of its outreach, the effectiveness of its church planting, and the success of its missions work.
-Some may even see the establishment of a new church in their tradition as a sign that God is blessing their ministry.
+A Baptist church may want to be “first” in a particular location to demonstrate the strength of its outreach, the effectiveness of its church planting, and the success of its mission work.
+Some may even see establishing a new church in their tradition as a sign that God is blessing their ministry.

-Some may argue that respect is still a reason that some Baptist churches use, and maintain, the designation “First Baptist.”
-Some people in these congregations believe there is honor in their history and wish to continuously display God’s work within their tradition in relation to church planting and missions work.
+Some may argue that respect is still a reason that some Baptist churches use and maintain the designation “First Baptist.”
+Some people in these congregations believe there is honor in their history and wish to continuously display God’s work within their tradition in relation to church planting and mission work.